-We have audited the accompanying financial statements of Glen Oaks Village Owners, Inc., which comprise the balance sheets as of December 31, 2022 and 2021, and the related statements of income, changes in shareholders' equity, and cash flows for the years then ended and the related notes to the financial statements.
+We have audited the accompanying financial statements of Glen Oaks Village Owners, Inc. (The "Company"), which comprise the balance sheets as of December 31, 2023 and 2022, and the related statements of operations, changes in shareholders' equity, and cash flows for the years then ended and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Glen Oaks Village Owners, Inc., as of December 31, 2022 and 2021, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Glen Oaks Village Owners, Inc., as of December 31, 2023 and 2022, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.